cyberbotics/webots-doc/guide/object-create-wall.md

 > **File location**: "WEBOTS\_HOME/projects/objects/create_wall/protos/CreateWall.proto"

-### Description
+### CreateWall Description

-Virtual walls are an accessory of the IRobot Create allowing to inform the robot about areas typically for restricted access to a room
+Virtual walls are an accessory of the IRobot Create allowing to inform the robot about areas typically for restricted access to a room.